ocaml-multicore/ocaml5-tutorial/README.md

 For more information, please have a look at the [ICFP 2020 paper and talk on "Retrofitting Parallelism onto OCaml"](https://icfp20.sigplan.org/details/icfp-2020-papers/21/Retrofitting-Parallelism-onto-OCaml).

-Due to the overhead of domains, **the recommendation is that you spawn exactly one domain per available core.**

 ### Exercise ★★☆☆☆